Aaron98990/ways-of-the-game/fouls.md

 >
 > A scissors or bicycle kick is permissible provided that it is not dangerous to an opponent.

-If the offense involves contact with an opponent, it is not playing in a danerous manner.
+If the offense involves contact with an opponent, it is not playing in a dangerous manner.
 A direct free kick should always be given.

-It is not an offense to play the ball on the ground as goalkeepers do that a lot.
-It is only an offense if the player makes it impossible for opponents to play the ball without kicking the player.
+It is not an offense to play the ball on the ground - goalkeepers do that a lot.
+It is only an offense if the player makes it impossible for opponents to play the ball without injuring themselves or an opponent (e.g. kicking the player).

 A high boot near an opponent face is a common offense here.
 A player can kick the ball from above the head as long as it does not threaten to injure someone.